 How to Safely Thaw Chicken

 The third safe defrosting method is to use the microwave.
-Using a microwave-safe dish, heat up your frozen chicken using the defrost setting, rotating occasionally.
+Using a microwave-safe dish, reheat up your frozen chicken using the defrost setting, rotating occasionally.
 If you defrost your chicken in cold water or in the microwave, there is still a chance that harmful bacteria will grow, so you should cook the chicken before freezing it.
 Only refreeze raw chicken if it was thawed in the refrigerator.
-As long as you use safe thawing methods, you can refreeze your chicken and make your tasty chicken dinner another day!
+As long as you use safe thawing methods, you can refreeze your chicken and then cook chicken for a tasty dinner another day!